 Advance Access Fee will be reflected in your first month’s bill and is refundable upon service termination request.
 It will be refunded after off-set your outstanding payments (if any).

-Q: What is the difference between an Advance Access Fee and Access Fee?
+What is the difference between an Access Fee and Advance Access Fee?

 Advance Access Fee is charged in advance to your account and will be shown in your first month bill.
 Advance Access Fee may be used to offset any outstanding charges upon bill due date.
 You may require to pay a further advance fee in an amount that we determine upon utilization of your Advance Access Fee.
 Any remaining balance of the advance fee will be refunded to you without interest if you terminate your postpaid plan, provided all outstanding charges have been settled.